Academy of Our Lady of Peace

 - Collaboratively leads others through long-term, strategic planning;

-- Supports in fostering an organizational structure through which working relationships, lines of accountability and responsibility, and clear communication channels are clearly defined;
+- Supports fostering an organizational structure through which working relationships, lines of accountability and responsibility, and clear communication channels are clearly defined;

 - Contributes to the building of positive morale among faculty, staff and students;